 0The August Board of Supervisors’ Meeting was called to order by its chair, Kurt Johnson, at 7:00 PM.
-Kurt noted that all officers were present (Supervisors: Johnson, Olson, Ruhland; Treasurer Olson; and Clerk Olson).Oath of Office for Recently Elected Officers: Supervisor A, Kurt Johnson; Supervisor B, Jon Olson; Supervisor C, Mike Ruhland; and Treasurer, Peter Olson
+Kurt noted that all officers were present (Supervisors: Johnson, Olson, Ruhland; Treasurer Olson; and Clerk Olson).

 Following the Pledge of Allegiance, Mike Ruhland made a motion to accept the Agenda as printed.
 Jon Olson seconded the motion, and a unanimous vote in favor of the motion followed.